Safeguards, Co-Benefits & SDGs

 • Project developers must demonstrate respect for the rights, interests, and livelihoods of Indigenous Peoples and local communities.

-• Project developers should ensure they're aligning with FPIC (free, prior and informed consent) principles during project consultations.
+• Project developers must ensure they're aligning with FPIC (free, prior and informed consent) principles during project consultations.

 • Projects must show how Indigenous and local knowledge has been incorporated into project design and monitoring, particularly when it affects land use, natural resource management, or community resilience.